swirldev/swirl/inst/Courses/Intro to R/module1/mod1_test.md

 ---

 R simply prints the result of 12 by default.
-However, R is a programming language and often the reason we use a programming language as opposed to a calculator is to automate some process or avoid unneccessary repetition.
+However, R is a programming language and often the reason we use a programming language as opposed to a calculator is to automate some process or avoid unnecessary repetition.

 ---